By using this site, you agree to the Privacy Policy and Terms of Use.

 2) Autolyse (30–60 minutes)

-3) Mix: Add Starter + Salt (and Remaining Water as Needed)
+3) Mix: Add Starter + Salt

-4) Bulk Fermentation (3–6 hours at Warm Room Temp)
+4) Bulk Fermentation (3–6 hours at warm room temp)

 Bulk ferment covered at 24–26°C (75–79°F).
-During the first 2 hours, perform 3–5 sets of coil folds or stretch-and-folds, spaced 20–30 minutes apart.
+During the first two hours perform 3–5 sets of coil folds or stretch-and-folds, spaced 20–30 minutes apart.

 Bulk Fermentation Cues (What You’re Looking For)